bwilson-ux/main-yarn-files/README.md

 Type: `Object` or `String`

-You can specify the paths where the following bower specific files are located:
+You can specify the paths where the following yarn specific files are located:

 `node_modules/@bower_components` and `package.json`